meta-toolkit/meta-toolkit.org/setup-guide.md

 sudo apt-get update

 # install dependencies
-sudo apt-get install cmake libicu-dev git
+sudo apt-get install cmake libicu-dev git libjemalloc-dev
 {% endhighlight %}

 Once the dependencies are all installed, you should double check your